tarunmishra071/Interview-Creation-Portal/README.md

   resume VARCHAR(255),
   PRIMARY KEY (id));
 ```
 You may or may not any data into the interviews table.
-The data will be added automatically when you scedule a new interview.
+The data will be added automatically when you schedule a new interview.

 Change the following in ```server/dbServicejs``` if your MySQL server is setup on different port or has different credentials.
 ![MySQL credentials](https://i.paste.pics/9WL5X.png)